 - Finished, No more work is necessary, the goals were achieved.

-Raster is a roster system.
-This is made to fit a use case for a restaurant which wants to roster it’s employees ahead of time.
+Raster is a makes rosters easy!
+This makes rostering easy for restaurants.
+We combine it with reservations to make late adjustments to the roster.
+The idea is that we can ensure there is always enough but not too many employees.
 This is currently used at Restaurant De Huiskamer.
 A blog post was written about a possible extension idea, which essentially uses Q-learning to predict where future employees should be planned.

 Figure 1: The raster project